 • Cut underused subscriptions.
 You might also want to consider cutting back on subscriptions, especially if your budget is currently clogged with payments to media services and app companies.
 Don’t want to give up your favorite shows?
 Consider a credit card that offers rewards on streaming services, so you can earn cash back every time you make a monthly payment.

-• Shop around.
-“If you haven’t compared your auto insurance in a few years, run a quick search on insurance marketplaces,” Woroch suggests.
+• Shop around for new providers.
+With the new year beginning, you might be able to find good rates with different auto insurance providers, phone service providers and others.
 By learning what other options are available, you’ll be able to assess whether you’re paying too much — and whether it’s time to switch to something more affordable.

 Earn extra cash fast

-Once you’ve adjusted your budget and started saving money, you can switch your focus to earning more money — through apps, side hustles and other services you can manage from home.
+Once you’ve adjusted your budget and started saving money, you can switch your focus to earning more money — through apps, side hustles and other services you can manage from home, for example.

 “Replenish savings and pay down any debt faster by boosting your cash flow,” Woroch advises.
 Whether you start your own small business or pick up a side hustle, money-making opportunities are out there.